-Accordingly, you need to consider whether you are all able to work together in harmony, and what should happen in the event that there is disagreement between the owners of the company.
+Accordingly, you need to consider whether you are all able to work together in harmony, and what should happen in the event that there is disagreement between the owners (and inheritors) of the company.

 If everything runs smoothly and all agree about things then there is little to worry about.